 Next-Gen Identity and Access Management

 In many organizations working with the current IAM solution is like driving a 20-year-old car.
-To get up to speed consider a replacement to improve security, efficiency, and compliance.
-Here is why and how.
+To get up to speed consider a replacement to improve identity governance, collaboration efficiency, and compliance.

 By Martin Kuhlmann, Lead Solution Consultant, Global Blackbelt Team